-- Mourning is the process of managing and coping with a death, and includes internal processes (“How am I going to raise the children on my own?”) and outward social expressions (for example, wearing black or participating in funeral rituals).
+- Mourning is the process of managing and coping with a death, and it includes internal processes (“How am I going to raise the children on my own?”) and outward social expressions (for example, wearing black or participating in funeral rituals).
 There is an element of cultural influence here, and to some extent an ability to choose how to express one’s bereavement.

 In addition to a death-related loss, many people use the word grief to describe their state after a relationship breakup, the loss of a job or dream, and many other non-death losses.
 Personally, I like to reserve the term grief to describe the reaction to a death-related loss, and loss reaction to describe the experience of non-death related losses.

-This distinction is not to minimize the pain one might feel outside of grief it self, but to differentiate the two.
-A major non-death loss may feel very similar to a death related loss, however death is permanent.
+This distinction is not to minimize the pain one might feel outside of grief itself, but to differentiate the two.
+A major non-death loss may feel very similar to a death-related loss, however death is permanent.
 One could certainly argue that divorce is also permanent, and yet there are rare instances where two people may reconcile, and many instances where ex-spouses cross paths (willingly or not).